Hykiinyte/BEAR-e-controller/README.md

 # Instructions
 If RobotPy is not working on your computer or on this web, please open (the) Terminal and type the following:

-pip install robotpy
+- pip install robotpy

-pip install robotpy-rev
+- pip install robotpy-rev

-pip install robotpy-ctre
+- pip install robotpy-ctre

-pip install robotpy-navx
+- pip install robotpy-navx

-pip install robotpy-pathplanner
+- pip install robotpy-pathplanner

+If still not working, you may need to import the WPI Library.
+Be sure to include this in your code:

+- import wpilib

 ----------------------------------------------------------------------------------------------------------------------

 To deploy to ROBOrio, do the following:
-- Install RobotPy on the ROBOrio
+Install RobotPy on the ROBOrio

-py -3 -m robotpy_installer download robotpy
+- py -3 -m robotpy_installer download robotpy

-py -3 -m robotpy_installer install robotpy
+- py -3 -m robotpy_installer install robotpy

-- Deploy the code
+Deploy the code

-py -3 -m robotpy deploy
+- py -3 -m robotpy deploy

-- Additionally, you can simulate
+Additionally, you can simulate the robot:

-py -3 -m robotpy sim
+- py -3 -m robotpy sim

-- As well as add Telemetry data for debugging and output reading
+As well as add Telemetry data for debugging and output reading

-wpilib.SmartDashboard.putNumber("Joystick Y", y_speed)
+- wpilib.SmartDashboard.putNumber("Joystick Y", y_speed)

 -------------------------------------------------------------------------------------------------------------------------